jameskimmel/Nextcloud_Ubuntu/nextcloud.md

-# Example installation on Ubuntu 24.04.01 LTS with Apache2, APCu, redis, and MariaDB behind an NGINX proxy, no Docker, no Snap
+# Example installation on Ubuntu 24.04.01 LTS with Apache2, PHP FPM, APCu, redis, and MariaDB, no Docker, no Snap

 ## Who is this for?
 This is an example installation for Ubuntu users who want to host a Nextcloud instance bare metal.
 No Docker, no Snap.
 The goal of this guide is to have **no warnings in the admin center** and the instance should get a **perfect security score** from scan.nextcloud.com.
 The official documentation is pretty good, but it can be a little bit overwhelming to newcomers because you need to jump from one topic to another and have to read up on multiple things.
-This guide should offer you a more streamlined experience.
+This guide hopefully offers you a more streamlined experience.

 There are some placeholder values or variables that always start with x_.
 You need to replace them with your data.
 This is the structure of the setup used in this guide.